Sunday, 22 April 2018

 St. JOHN THE BAPTIST’S CHURCH.

 This Church comes under RC and this parish existed from 1818 CE.
-This Church was constructed in the year 1840 CE by Rev Doctor Carew on a burial ground of Mohammedan Fort of Poonamallee to cater British Soldiers.
-Latter from the year 1912 CE the Church was used by the pensioners and the Native of Poonamallee Catholics.
+This Church was constructed in the year 1840 CE by Rev Doctor Carew on a burial ground of Mohammedan Fort of Poonamallee to cater to British Soldiers.
+Later from the year 1912 CE the Church was used by the pensioners and the Native Poonamallee Catholics.
 It was built in the shape of a cross of 59 feet length with a separate Bell tower.

 St. MARY MAGDALENE CHURCH CEMETERY